ihmccreery/ihmccreery.github.io/_posts/2016-07-19-queer-magic.md

 *Isaac Hollander McCreery, 19 July 2016*

-Sometimes
+Often
 I look back
 And feel
 That all the growing
 I’ve ever done
-Has been thanks to
+Has been the work of
 A queer person or
 A woman or
 A person of color.

+You,
+With love, shall
+Force me
+To see myself as I am,
+To cease fleeing from reality
+And begin to change it.